Home Budget Australia – How much money do you need to work & travel?

 • Vehicle-related expenses: gas, insurance, maintenance, equipment

-• Daily expenses: food, activities, extras
+• Daily expenses: food, activities, extras.

 Buying a vehicle

-Depending on the length of your road trip, you will have to decide whether to buy a vehicle.
-For a short trip (e.g. 1 month), it is probably more cost-effective to rent a vehicle than to invest in one.
+Depending on the length of your road trip, you will have to decide whether to buy or not a vehicle.
+For a short trip (e.g. 1 month), it is more cost-effective to rent a vehicle than to invest in one.
 As a general rule, here is a price range to guide you:

-• An unequipped car costs a minimum of $2,500.
+• An unequipped car costs a minimum of $3,500.
 There are few to be found at this price – current prices start around $4000.

-• An equipped van costs between $6,000 and $15,000, depending on the type of vehicle.
+• An equipped van costs between $8,000 and $15,000, depending on the type of vehicle.

-On top of that you have to pay a registration fee (rego) and insurance (third party/full).
+On top of that you have to pay a registration fee (rego) and insurance (third party).
 If you are staying for more than six months in Australia, it is worth buying a vehicle as you can sell it at the end of your trip and recoup your investment.
 Even if you only use the vehicle for a month’s road trip here and a month’s road trip there, it may still be cheaper than renting (depending on the period).

 We have a road trip budget calculator to estimate your costs better.
 Calculate your expenses according to your route and needs here.